pip-01/CyberSec/Introduction-to-Cybersecurity-Fundamentals.md

 In conclusion, understanding these components—authentication, authorization, role-based access control, and identity governance—is essential for maintaining secure environments within any digital infrastructure.
 By managing who can see what information effectively, organizations can protect themselves against various cyber threats while enabling productivity among authorized users.
 In the realm of cybersecurity, managing incidents effectively is crucial for protecting information systems and data.
 This overview will cover three key aspects of incident response and management: **incident detection**, **incident handling**, and **post-incident analysis**.
 Each section will provide foundational knowledge along with practical examples.

+---

+### 10. Incident Response and Management

+Incident response and management is a critical component of cybersecurity that involves preparing for, detecting, responding to, and recovering from security incidents.
+These incidents can range from data breaches to malware infections, and effective management ensures that an organization can minimize damage while maintaining trust with stakeholders.

 ##### 10.1 Incident Detection

 **Incident detection** refers to identifying potential security breaches or anomalies in a system.
 The goal is to recognize incidents as early as possible to minimize damage.